 In terms of the size of panels, the average panel size (for the NWO and the ERC combined) increased from 8 panel members in 2008 to a high of 18.4 members in 2021, before dropping marginally to 16.3 in 2022.
 Our data show that NWO panels increased from an average of just 5.5 members in 2008 to 22.5 in 2021; that is to say, NWO panels have undergone a four-fold increase in size.69 The precipitous drop in NWO panel size in 2008, as depicted in Figure 3, may be explained by the fact that this was the year in which the NWO created a distinct panel for "law and management" (recht en bestuur), which it separated from a general social sciences panel.
-The ERC data, which is depicted in Figure 4, shows a similar, albeit less pronounced trend: an increase from 11 members on average Figure 2: Average Approach of Approved Projects growth ions.
+The ERC data, which is depicted in Figure 4, shows a similar, albeit less pronounced trend: an increase from 11 members on average in 2007 to a high of 17.3 members in 2020.
+The significant growth of NWO and ERC panels notably does not track the number of applications.
 In fact, the number of applicants for most of the funding schemes has decreased or tapered off in the last decade, with the exception of the NWO's Veni scheme for early career researchers.
 One possible implication here is that the ERC and the NWO have increased panel sizes not so much as a reaction to increased applications, but rather to alleviate the work burden on panelists.